 Difficulty in falling asleep is a common problem these days.
-To mitigate this health problem, many herbs are used which relieve our stress and make us calm.
+Many herbs are used to mitigate this health problem, which relieves our stress and calm us.

 Herbs are naturally occurring plants, seeds, or leaves that regulate the level of those hormones responsible for our sleep and relaxation as melatonin and serotonin hormones.

-In this article, you’ll be going through the different types of herbs and how they work to make us relaxed and sleepy.
+There are different types of herbs, and how they work to make us relaxed and sleepy.

-You’ll get enough information about natural herbs for sleep that don’t have side effects.
+You’ll get enough information about natural herbs for sleep that doesn’t have side effects.

 How can herbs reduce stress and promote sleep?

-Sleep is the natural way to healing the body, but sometimes some external factors as poor diet, anxiety, lifestyle, depression, or hectic life make it difficult to get quality sleep.
+Sleep is the natural way to heal the body, but sometimes some external factors such as poor diet, anxiety, lifestyle, depression, or hectic life make it difficult to get quality sleep.

-For these different treatments, medications and therapies are suggested, but the most effective and natural way to get good sleep is using herbs.
-Herbs are high in tryptophan, Amino acid and responsible for synthesizing serotonin hormone (sleeping hormone)1.
+For these different treatments, medications and therapies are suggested, but herbs are the most effective and natural way to get good sleep.
+Herbs are high in tryptophan, Amino acid, and are responsible for synthesizing serotonin hormone (sleeping hormone)1.

 Herbs contain powerful sleep-enhancing properties that calm our nerves and soothe our senses, resulting in adequate and quality sleep.
 Some herbs also relaxed our muscles and slow heart rate.
 As a result, our stress reduces2.